ICC4103-202210-WebTech/rails-react-demo/README.md

 In this demo you will see how a (basic) React-based frontend works and consumes API endpoints provided by a Rails application that has been generated in API-only mode.

 The backend application is based on Lab Assignment 6, in which you had to implement an API for accessing events and ticket types in the TicketShop.
-The React frontend is simple; it just contains index views for events and ticket types, but will be useful for you to understand how a single page application run in the browser interacts with a server backend.
+The React frontend is simple; it just contains index views for events and ticket types, but will be useful for you to understand how a single page application runs in the browser interacts with a server backend.

 ## Pre-requisites